SilhDing/SilhDing.github.io/source/_posts/distributedsystem.md

 # Design Overview

-In this section, we are going to give an brief introduction of our system.
+In this section, we are going to give a brief introduction to our system.

 ## Terminology